ClickHouse/ClickHouse/docs/en/agg_functions/reference.md

 The result is determinate (it doesn't depend on the order of query processing).

+This function provides excellent accuracy even for data sets with huge cardinality (10B+ elements) and is recommended for use by default.

 ## uniqCombined(x)

 Calculates the approximate number of different values of the argument.
 Works for numbers, strings, dates, date-with-time, and for multiple arguments and tuple arguments.